nourfahmy2003/stock-predictor/frontend/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Local Symbol Cache

+When developing without external network access, you can point the app to cached copies of the NASDAQ and other listed symbol files.
+Set the following environment variables to the file paths of the downloaded CSV files:

+- `NASDAQ_SYMBOLS_FILE` – path to `nasdaqtraded.txt`
+- `OTHERLISTED_SYMBOLS_FILE` – path to `otherlisted.txt`

+When these variables are present, the API will read from the local files instead of fetching them from the internet.